Benjamin Brown was a Buffalo Solider during the Indian Wars of the American West who was awarded the Medal of Honor.

-Sergeant Benjamin Brown, refused to give up his defense though shot in the abdomen and wounded in both arms.
+During the robbery, Sergeant Benjamin Brown refused to give up the defense even though he was shot in the abdomen and wounded in both arms.
 A year later, he was awarded the Medal of Honor on February 19, 1890.
-He died on September 5, 1910 and was buried at the United States Soldiers’ and Airmen’s Home National Cemetery in Washington, D.C.
+He died on September 5, 1910, and was buried at the United States Soldiers’ and Airmen’s Home National Cemetery in Washington, D.C.
 He, and fellow officer, Corporal Isaiah Mays, who was involved in the same engagement, were the only black infantrymen to receive the Medal of Honor for bravery in the frontier Indian Wars.
 The money from the robbery was never recovered and no one was ever convicted of the robbery or the shootings.

 By Kathy Weiser-Alexander, updated January 2020.